 Expeditioners will succeed in this program if they have a desire and passion to learn, and if they are dedicated to developing rock climbing as a skill for 6 days.
-The Rock and Read Expedition will be exploring a variety of routes and all levels are welcome.
+The Rock and Read Expedition will be exploring a variety of routes and all levels (beginners included) are welcome.

 If you’ve never been on a mountain bike, this probably is not the program for you.
 We recommend coming to one of our 2 or 3 week base camp sessions and spending a bit of time on the basics before jumping into the Mountain Biking Expedition.
 This expedition is for campers who feel comfortable climbing and descending hills, and have some of the fundamentals under their belt.

-On the Circumnavigate GRP Expedition, the expeditioners will be exploring the 3,400 acre Preserve.
+On the Backpacking GRP Expedition, the expeditioners will be exploring the 3,400 acre Preserve.
 In the last 5 years, we have developed a perimeter trail around the property.
 Perhaps the groups this summer will be the first to complete it as a campout mission!
 Depending on what route the group decides, expeditioners can expect to hike anywhere from 3-8 miles per day.
 Expeditioners will have a say in where they go, where they camp, and what they do throughout the day.
 They may have a big hiking push one day, and a minimal hiking day combined with fishing on the river another day.
 Possibilities are endless.

 The costs covers all instruction, lodging, meals, transportation, and all necessary expedition specific equipment (like a bike, biking helmet, rock climbing ropes, etc).